abbyymaureen/KotlinFederalTaxCalculator/README.md

 Now that you have everything installed, you are ready to run our program.
 1. Navigate to IntelliJ.
 2. Open the project cloned to your computer.
+3. Navigate to the file named 'IncomeTaxCalculator.kt'
-3. Click 'Run' in the top right corner and enjoy our application!
+4. Click 'Run' in the top right corner and enjoy our application!
 You are all set to start making simple arithmetic calculations!